timsbootcamp/server-side-api-weather-dashboard/README.md

 > What problem did it solve?

-It solved the problem of providing a traveller to see the weather outlook for multiple cities and helping plan their trip accordingly.
+It solved the problem of providing a traveller to see the weather outlook for multiple cities and helping them plan their trip accordingly.

 > What did I learn?